 The Act provides that a road authority is not liable for private vehicle crossings.
 Council remains responsible for any section of the crossover that is used by the public as a footpath.
-Vehicle crossings must comply with Council's specifications (IDM).
+Vehicle crossings must comply with Council's specifications in accordance with the Infrastructure Design Manual (IDM) standard drawings for vehicle crossings.

 Council does not inspect the remaining area of the vehicle crossover that does not form part of the footpath.
-If there is no footpath on the nature strip, Council does not inspect the nature strip
+If there is no footpath on the nature strip, Council does not inspect the nature strip.